Michigan Basic Insurance is a Fair Plan Policy

 - Repair Cost Policy-This type of policy allows you to replace, repair, or rebuild your damaged property to a condition similar to what it was before the damage, using modern materials.
 If you have plaster walls, the walls will be replaced with drywall.
 To buy this type of policy, you must purchase an amount of insurance equal to the market value.
 In general, this type of policy provides less coverage than a Replacement cost policy.

-To understand all the coverages on a Michigan homeowners insurance policy read article Understanding Michigan Homeowners insurance.
+To understand all the coverages on a Michigan homeowner’s insurance policy read article Understanding Michigan Homeowners insurance.

-Contact a Michigan Basic Agent:
+Steps to Getting a Michigan Basic Policy: